 1 A relaxed walk around Basseterre

 Nearby is the shady Independence square which was once the island’s slave market.
 The small doors at the base of nearby colonial houses lead to basements where the slaves slept before they were sold.
-On the square is the delightful Gallery Café, where you can see the work of local artists and take refreshment in the small café and courtyard garden.

 2 The Old Treasury and National Museum in Basseterre